gretel/squeegee/README.md

 ### Boxstarter Shell

-Boxstarter can be used to manage **Chocolatey** packages as well as custom-built ones in a lot of ways.
-It comes bundles with a [shell-like environment](http://boxstarter.org/UsingBoxstarter):
+Boxstarter can be used to manage **Chocolatey** packages as well as [custom-built](http://boxstarter.org/UnderstandingPackages) ones in a lot of ways.
+It comes bundled with a [shell-like environment](http://boxstarter.org/UsingBoxstarter):

 ```shell
 $ bundle exec veewee vbox winrm winbox BOXSTARTERSHELL